 The overriding principle of the BKMS® procedure in use is the protection of your identity.
 The system's anonymity protection function is certified by an independent body.

 When setting up your secured postbox, please select your own pseudonym/user name and password.
 Your report is kept anonymous through encryption and other special security routines.
 You will never be asked for compulsory personal information at any time during the reporting process.
 If you want to stay anonymous do not submit any information that can be traced back to you.
-If possible, please avoid using a computer that has been provided by your employer to submit your report, as accessing the BKMS® System might be tracable (even if the information entered into the system is not tracable).
+If possible, please avoid using a computer that has been provided by your employer to submit your report, as accessing the BKMS® Incident Reporting might be tracable (even if the information entered into the system is not tracable).

 Via the secured postbox, the dedicated examiner of Boehringer Ingelheim will provide you with feedback on what is happening with your information or pose questions if details still need to be clarified – you will also remain anonymous during the dialogue.
 We are interested in addressing compliance concerns, not in you as a whistleblower.